Management of Resource at the Network Edge for Federated Learning: Related Work

 \subsubsection{Resource management for fog/edge computing}

 A taxonomy of management for edge computing resources is presented in~\cite{tocze2018taxonomy}, where the authors divide resource management tasks into resource estimation, resource discovery, resource allocation, resource sharing, and resource optimization.
-The relation between Internet of Things (IoT), cloud and fog computing was surveyed in~\cite{DBLP:journals/iot/BittencourtISFM18}.
-The authors discuss challenges of management and future directions, but they did not explored artificial intelligence as a solutions for management problems or how to handle the use of this technology for applications and services.
-In~\cite{hong2019resource}, the authors discuss challenges to resource management for fog/edge computing, but they do not discuss challenges related to the use of artificial intelligence algorithms at the edge.
-In~\cite{wang2020convergence}, the authors survey different ways for exploring machine learning algorithms at the edge but do not consider FL and only provides a list of advantages.
-The authors explore the challenges associated with spectrum management for training and inference models in wireless communication and recommend future investigation of communication bandwidth, noise and interference, since these are the main factors influencing the quality of transmission.
+The relation between the Internet of Things (IoT) and cloud/fog computing is surveyed in~\cite{DBLP:journals/iot/BittencourtISFM18}.
+The authors discuss challenges of management and future directions, but they have not explored artificial intelligence as a solution for management problems AI applications and services.
+In~\cite{hong2019resource}, the authors discuss the challenges of resource management for fog/edge computing.
+However, they have not discussed challenges related to the use of artificial intelligence algorithms at the edge.
+In~\cite{wang2020convergence}, the authors survey different ways to explore machine learning algorithms at the edge but do not consider FL and only provide a list of advantages.
+The authors explore the challenges associated with spectrum management for training and inference models in wireless communication.
+They recommend future investigation of communication bandwidth, noise, and interference since these are the main factors that influence transmission quality.

-The authors in~\cite{xu2020edge} survey edge intelligence and open challenges in edge offloading, edge caching, edge training, and edge inference.
+The authors in~\cite{xu2020edge} surveyed edge intelligence, and open challenges in edge offloading, edge caching, edge training, and edge inference.
 Resource management was briefly discussed throughout the paper, but FL was not considered.